- Project Leader : Piyada Chonlaworn (Tenri University, Faculty of International Studies)

 Thailand has 45 national museums and over 1,000 municipal, community, and private ones.
 During the past 40 years, independent museums depicting the history and lives of ordinary people such as women, sex workers, laborers, ethnic groups, and political dissidents have also emerged in many parts of the country.
 From a historical viewpoint, how are these people represented and how have they been recognized as part of the nation in the grand narration of Thai history and nation-making?
 And from a social viewpoint, how do community-based museums represent their people and their community?
 What role do they play as educational and social institutions?
 Bringing together Japanese and Thai scholars from different disciplines, this preliminary research seeks to find answers to these questions under the theme of Thai nationhood and its people.
-It also examines how small to medium-sized museums manage and spread information to society in the age of information technology.

 Museums in Bangkok dedicated to laborers, including sex workers, and those dedicated to ethnic Chinese and Vietnamese peoples in northern, northeastern, and southern provinces serve as good examples of how museums in Thailand during the past 40 years have come to focus more on ordinary people and ethnic groups often forgotten in Thai society.
 Needless to say, these private and small to medium-sized museums represent the stories of certain groups of people and the history of particular places.
-However, how have their stories been recognized and represented compared to those of national heroes such as kings and nobles in the grand narration of Thai history?
+But how have their stories been recognized and represented compared to those of national heroes, such as kings and nobles, in the grand narration of Thai history?
 Looking at them from a local point of view, how do community-based museums in each region represent their people and community?
-And to what extent has their existence contributed to local identity-making and socio-economic revitalization?
+And to what extent has their existence contributed to local identity-making and socioeconomic revitalization?